AdamSpannbauer/sketch_book/README.md

 # Sketch Book

-Figured it was time to have a central place for these rather than creating 100s of new repos.
+A place to hold random P5.js sketches.
+The code is not optimized for readability, speed, or anything good.
+These are just mini projects for fun rather than a big portfolio build.